How to Build a Custom Website with Claude GitHub Vercel and Squarespace

 cd ~/Documents/GitHub

-"Please create a new website project in the
+"Create a new website project in

 "Please install the Website Design skill from Anthropic."